1909 Chinese provincial elections: Creation of provincial assemblies

 Proposals for local and provincial assemblies were raised following the end of the Hundred Days' Reform.
-In the first few years of the 1900s, reformist and revolutionary thinkers such as Sun Yat-sen, Ho Kai, and Kang Youwei began to advocate for the creation of such assemblies, citing both western systems of local governance and the traditional principle of fengjian.
-As the central government began to embrace the constitutional movement, reformist officials began to advocate for the establishment of local self-governance as a preliminary step towards the creation of a constitutional government.
+In the first few years of the 1900s, reformist and revolutionary thinkers such as Sun Yat-sen, Ho Kai, and Kang Youwei began to advocate for such assemblies, citing both Western systems of local government and the traditional governance system of fengjian.
+As the central government began to embrace the constitutional movement, reformist officials began to advocate for the establishment of local self-governance as a preliminary step towards a constitutional government.

-In 1907, the Grand Council established the Constitutional Commission to begin a twelve-year constitutional reform process, inspired by the Japanese Meiji Restoration and constitution.
-Under the supervision of Yuan Shikai, the Tianjin County Council held the first western-style elections in Chinese history in August 1907.
-Following a proposal by Yuan in July, on 19 October the Constitutional Commission received imperial assent to organize provincial assemblies (谘议局 (Zīyìjú)), (Note: While generally translated "provincial assembly" the name ziyiju carries the connotation of a temporary consultative council rather than provincial legislatures (省議會 (Shěng yìhuì)).
-Historian Roger Thompson instead labels them "provincial consultative bureaus".) in preparation for the establishment of a national assembly (資政院 (Zīzhèngyuàn)) and proper provincial legislatures.
+Upon the recommendation of a 1906 state committee headed by Prince Zaifeng, Cixi issued an edict in support of a constitution and national legislature.
+The next year, the Grand Council established the Constitutional Commission to begin a twelve-year constitutional reform process, inspired by the Japanese Meiji Restoration and constitution.
+Under the supervision of Yuan Shikai, the Tianjin County Council held the first Western-style elections in Chinese history in August 1907.
+Following a proposal by Yuan in July, on 19 October, the Constitutional Commission received imperial assent to organize provincial assemblies (谘议局 (Zīyìjú)), (Note: While generally translated "provincial assembly" the name ziyiju carries the connotation of a temporary consultative council rather than provincial legislatures (省議會 (Shěng yìhuì)).
+Historian Roger Thompson instead labels them "provincial consultative bureaus".) in preparation for the establishment of the National Assembly (資政院 (Zīzhèngyuàn)) and proper provincial legislatures.
 Following this, various provinces (including Jiangsu, Guangdong, Guangxi, and Fengtian) created unelected provincial assemblies with appointees from the local gentry.

 Procedures and preparations

-In July 1908, the central court produced two sets of regulations for the implementation of provincial assemblies and their elections.
-The "Regulations for Provincial Assembly Elections" was a 115-clause document which established qualifications for candidates and set in place the electoral processes.
+In July 1908, the central court produced regulations for the implementation of provincial assemblies and their elections.
+The "Regulations for Provincial Assembly Elections" was a 115-clause document which established the electoral processes.
 The provincial assembly elections were indirect elections via an electoral college; voters would vote on a slate of electors, who would in turn elect the provincial assemblymen.
 In addition to their provincial duties, these assemblymen would elect the members of the National Assembly in a separate election later in the year.